 spin-kubesvc) and can be configured like other services.

 If you provision clusters automatically, the Agent service can dynamically reload accounts when

 kubesvc.yaml changes.
 You could, for example, configure accounts in a

 ConfigMap mounting to

 Communication with Clouddriver

-The Armory Agent does outbound calls only, except for a local health check, over a single gPRC connection to Clouddriver.
+The Agent service does outbound calls only, except for a local health check, over a single gPRC connection to the Clouddriver plugin.
 The connection can be over TLS or mTLS.
 You can terminate TLS:

 - On Clouddriver: in the case of running the Agent in Spinnaker Service mode or if declaring